karstnet/karstnet/README.md

 Install from prompt:
 `pip install karstnet`

 Install from source (from project main directory):
+1) go to you directory location (ex:
+`cd C:\Users\YourName\Documents\KARSTNET\karstnet"`
+2) then launch karstnet installation by taping:
 `pip install .`
+Do not forget the point "." at the end...

 If you want to run it directly from source (useful for development):
 ` pip install -e .`